 If an Employee ID is not valid, Academic Scheduling will need to associate the instructor to the department.
-Provide the Employee ID and Employee Name and state “Add to table” on the Academic Scheduling Change Form and follow normal processing.
+Email the Employee ID and Employee Name and state “Add to table” to email@example.com.

 Department access to input instructor Employee ID’s is available after the Schedule of Classes is “LIVE” until Census Date (end of day).